sowrhoop/Maestro-Multi-Service-Orchestrator/README.md

 ```sh
 ./iac/provision.sh
 ```
-- The helper checks for Docker and Terraform, prompts you for any missing inputs (container name, optional repo URLs, and host ports), writes `iac/terraform/generated.auto.tfvars`, then runs `terraform init` + `apply`.
+- The helper checks for Docker and Terraform, prompts you for any missing inputs (container name plus optional repo URLs), writes `iac/terraform/generated.auto.tfvars`, then runs `terraform init` + `apply`.
 - Outputs (container ID, published ports, etc.) are echoed at the end so you can copy/paste them into status updates.
 - See `iac/README.md` if you prefer a short standalone guide you can hand to non-engineering stakeholders.